Humberto Sorí Marin: Revolutionary government

 After the success of the Cuban Revolution on 1 January 1959, he was appointed minister of agriculture, under prime minister José Miró Cardona and president Manuel Urrutia Lleó.
 Sorí Marín was the chief judge in the 1959 war crimes trials of Havana.
 On 23 January 1959, alongside two other judges, he presided over the televised trial of Major Jesús Sosa Blanco.
 On 13 February, Fidel Castro was appointed prime minister, and ordered a re-trial for Sosa Blanco after unfavourable worldwide reactions.
 At a re-trial on 18 February, Sorí Marín again pronounced a death sentence on Sosa Blanco, that was carried out within hours.

 While minister of agriculture, he hoped to retain some elements of private land ownership, and held talks with agriculture representatives of the US embassy.
 Among his appointees as regional directors of agricultural development was Manuel Artime Buesa, who covertly organized anti-communist activities.

 He helped to develop the draft of the Agrarian Reform Laws of Cuba in collaboration with Che Guevara, but was absent when the cabinet agreed final approval of the act.
 In May 1959, after the law was enacted, he resigned as minister, and joined Manuel Artime, Tony Varona, Carlos Prío and Aureliano Sánchez Arango in their subversive campaign to reduce communist influences in the government and armed forces.
-Huber Matos, head of the rebel army in Camaguey Province, resigned in October 1959, and was soon arrested.
+Huber Matos, head of the rebel army in Camagüey Province, resigned in October 1959, and was soon arrested.
 Within days, Sorí Marín, Aldo Vera Serafin and many of their fellow anti-communists left Cuba to re-group in the United States.
 Sorí Marín, with much support from CIA officer E. Howard Hunt, developed plans to increase armed terrorist activities in Cuba, and to overthrow the Castro administration.
 While in Miami, he became a leading organizer in the Frente Revolucionario Democratico (FRD).

 Revolutionary invasion

-On the night of 13 March 1961, Sorí Marín, Rafael Diaz Hanscom, Manuel Puig Miyar, Nemesio Rodriguez Navarrete and Gaspar Domingo Trueba Varona landed from a boat at Fundora Point, Celimar, near Havana, with arms and explosives.
-On 18 March, the insurgents, with Rogelio González Corzo and other members of the Front for Revolutionary Unity (FRU), met in Siboney.
+On the night of 13 March 1961, Sorí Marín, Rafael Diaz Hanscom, Manuel Puig Millar, Nemesio Rodriguez Navarrete and Gaspar Domingo Trueba Varona landed from a boat at Fundora Point, Celimar, near Havana, with arms and explosives.
+On 18 March, the insurgents, with Rogelio González Corzo and other members of the Front for Revolutionary Unity (FRU), met in Siboney neighborhood, Havana.
 Cuban state security (G-2) officers raided the meeting, and arrested all 11 people there, during which Sorí Marín was shot and wounded.

 Aldo Vera, a former revolutionary state security officer, and other members of the FRU continued to organize terrorist attacks, that included the El Encanto fire, and they also planned to rescue Sorí Marín and others from detention.
 Shortly before the Bay of Pigs Invasion, G-2 officers arrested many of the group.
 On 20 April 1961, after the invasion failed, Sorí Marín was executed by firing squad.